The Fall Bazaar

-Welcome to one of the largest events in the area.
-Although the preparations begin months before, the Bazaar is open for sales on the 3rd weekend in September.
-It is truly like nothing you have seen before.
-On the Sunday before the bazaar, members come together to unload the 2 tractor trailers where donated items have been collected.
+Welcome to one of the largest sale events in the area.
+Although the preparations begin months before, the Bazaar is open on the 3rd weekend in September.
+Truly, it is like nothing you have seen before.
+On the Sunday before the bazaar, members come together to unload the two tractor trailers where donated items have been collected.
 People will be carrying stuff to every room of the church – electronics, women’s clothing, men’s clothing, books, linens, furniture, elegant junque and children’s items.
 It looks like a bunch of worker ants scurrying from place to place.
 On Monday the fun begins!
-Volunteers work all week long to sort the piles of “stuff” and organize them into a visually appealing shopping venue and then price each item.
+Volunteers work all week long to sort the piles of “stuff”, and organize them into a visually appealing shopping venue and then price each item.
 Lunchtime is a great time for all the volunteers to gather, get acquainted and share stories of their areas.
 There are some great stories.
-By the end of the week, you have made lots of new friends who are just as tired as you are but also excited about the actual sales event.
+By the end of the week, you have made lots of new friends who are just as tired as you are, but also excited about the actual sales event.
 When the doors open on Friday morning, people from all over the High Country, Tennessee and even South Carolina start to pour in.
-It does a heart good to see some of the folks who can’t afford nice things find treasures at the bazaar.
+It does a heart good to see those individuals who may be economically challenged find treasures at the bazaar.
 And there are lots of treasures.

 The History of the Fall Bazaar

 The first Fall Bazaar began in 1984 in the Fellowship Hall of the church which was located on King Street.
 A Turkey Dinner was served to church members and the community.
 This event raised $8,000 which was used to buy furniture for the Parsonage.
 As years passed, members became more involved and started donating items and making items to sell in addition to the meal.
 The Fall Bazaar became a big event for the Church and Community with the proceeds benefiting many local agencies and church debt reduction.